Islamic fashion

 Moslema in style fashion show at PWTC.

-Islamic Fashion as a phenomenon stemmed from the combination of a set of Islamic practices (in which the need to cover a specific set of body parts is present) and of the rising need and desire to include these specific clothing items in a broader fashion industry.
+Islamic Fashion combines Islamic practices and the desire to create clothing that can fit in with trends in the broader fashion industry.

-The global growth of “an Islamic consumer sector, which explicitly forges links between religiosity and fashion, encouraging Muslims to be both covered and fashionable, modest and beautiful,” is relatively fresh: Islamic Fashion as a particular phenomenon started appearing toward the 1980s.
+The global growth of “an Islamic consumer sector, which explicitly forges links between religiosity and fashion, encouraging Muslims to be both covered and fashionable, modest and beautiful,” is relatively new, emerging in the 1980s.

 The most recent developments in the field have caused varied public discourse on a series of different levels, from the political to the religious to the cultural.
 Different positions are taken by different participants in the discussion of the politics and cultures of Islamic fashion.

-Nowadays, the Islamic Fashion market presents a rapidly expanding niche that is still relatively empty on a global scale.
-Big brands are trying to present their collections related to Muslim religious observances, however, without any visible attempts to single-handedly secure the Muslim customers in Western countries, leaving the space for the emerging young designers mainly from Muslim states.
-The United Arab Emirates, particularly Dubai, are steadily laying the ground to become the Islamic Fashion Center with a highly curated Designers District and housing of the leading Islamic brands.
+The Islamic Fashion market has expanded internationally, with major fashion brands introducing collections linked to Muslim religious observances and modest dress.
+The sector has also created opportunities for independent designers, particularly those based in Muslim-majority countries.
+In the United Arab Emirates, Dubai has promoted itself as a centre for Islamic fashion through initiatives included dedicated design districts and support for fashion brands.